 In the world of social media, trends, platforms, technology and user behavior evolve at an incredible rate.
 To stay ahead of inevitable changes, brands must revisit their social media strategy a few times a year in order to stay relevant to consumers.

-Having a pulse on what’s coming will help marketers successfully move into the new year.
-To assist with that transition, here are some of the 2018 social media marketing trends we see growing in popularity among consumers and brands alike:
+Having a pulse on what’s coming will help marketers successfully stay on track.
+To assist with that transition, here are some of the 2018 social media marketing trends among consumers and brands alike:

 Snapchat got something right: Disappearing Stories have become everyone’s favorite way to digest content.
 Though Snapchat has seen a steady decline after turning down Facebook’s acquisition offer in 2013, the company has been busy finding creative ways to keep users engaged.